International Freshman Application and Admission

-Your secondary education must be in an academic track, intended for college/university preparation and be deemed similar in preparation to what is required of U.S. graduates.
+Your secondary education must be in an academic track, intended for college/university preparation and be deemed similar in preparation to what is required of U.S. high school graduates.

 Grade Point Average (GPA)

 Have a minimum 3.00 GPA (on a 4.00 scale) in academic courses of the last 3 years of high school/secondary education.

 You must graduate from high school, or earn a GED, by the end of the Spring term prior to Fall enrollment.